 There are a number of Lean Manufacturing Principles, and the remaining installments of our multi-part series on Lean will focus on these various tools or methodologies:

 – 5S: 5S is all about organizing the work area to prevent waste.
 It is the most commonly implemented Lean Methodology according to many sources and a great way to get started walking the Lean path.

 – Kaizen: Kaizen is the practice of continually soliciting everyone to proactively work together to achieve Continuous Improvement.
 Regular incremental improvement to processes over the long term can achieve some amazing results.
 Kaizen force a more egalitarian way of thinking about improvement and includes “Gemba“, which is the practice of leaving the practice to get down onto the Shop Floor and see first hand what’s happening there.

 – Value Stream Mapping: A tool related to Kaizen that is used to identify and analyze waste.
 At Toyota, it was known as “Material and Information Flow Mapping.”

-– Standardized Work and Takt Time: Standardized Work (also called Standardized Work Instructions) is just another way of saying documenting and following Best Practices which are subject to continuous improvement as new ways to eliminate waste are discovered.
+– Standardized Work and Takt Time: Standardized Work (also called Standardized Work Instructions) is just another way of saying documenting and following Best Practices.
 Takt Time means pacing production to meet Customer Needs.

 – Single Minute Exchange of Die: SMED is concerned with being able to rapidly re-purpose a machine or line for another task.
 It applies not just to Die-related operations, but really to any machine or line.
 Some authorities simply use the “SMED” acronym but refer to it as “Setup Reduction.”